Canada’s Best Aeroplan Credit Cards

 Unlike the virtually identical TD and CIBC cards, the American Express Aeroplan card takes the concept and tweaks it.
 The first notable difference is the annual fee which is the more conventional $120 with additional cards costing $50.
 The points structure is also a slight departure, offering 2 Aeroplan points per $1 on purchases at Air Canada, 1.5 points per $1 on dining and food delivery purchases, and 1 point per $1 spent on anything else.

 New American Express Aeroplan cardholders get the same Aeroplan perks, such as a free checked bag and preferred pricing.
-The welcome bonus includes a free Buddy Pass along with the chance to earn up to 15,000 Aeroplan points.
+The welcome bonus allows you to earn up to 75,000 Aeroplan points in the six months, too.
 The card has travel insurance, including $500,00 in travel accident, flight and baggage delay, and lost or stolen baggage, plus hotel burglary, car rental theft and damage.

 Perhaps most notably, the American Express Aeroplan card is a charge card, so while you won’t be restricted by a credit limit, you will have to pay off the balance in full every month.